Julien Wilson – Tenor Sax

-The inspiration for a return to the quartet format comes from the flexibility and drive of Hugh Harvey’s astoundingly musical drumming, while Fermanis’ blues-drenched, rock-singed, take-no-prisoners guitar work fits Wilson’s music like a well worn glove.
-(They have been playing together since the late 80’s).
-Add to this the virtuosic beauty and creativity of Chris Hale’s 6 string electric bass playing and we have a unit that sounds like a meal that is simultaneously familiar and exotic.
+The inspiration for forming this particular quartet comes from the flexibility and drive of Hugh Harvey’s astoundingly musical drumming, while Fermanis’ blues-drenched, rock-singed, take-no-prisoners guitar work fits Wilson’s music like a well worn glove.
+Add to this the virtuosic beauty, melodic creativity and flamenco flair of Chris Hale’s 6 string electric bass playing and we have a unit that sounds like a meal that is simultaneously familiar and exotic.

 “You play like you’re from the jungle” George Russell